Unleash/unleash/website/docs/how-to/how-to-add-sso-saml-keycloak.md

 ### Step 4: Configure SAML 2.0 Authentication provider in Unleash {#step-3}

-Go back to Unleash Admin Dashboard and navigate to Admin Menu > Single-Sign-On > SAML.
+Go back to Unleash Admin Dashboard and navigate to `Admin Menu -> Single-Sign-On -> SAML`.
 Fill in the values captured in the step 3.

 - Entity ID (3b a)
 - Single Sing-On URL (3a b)